bluemelodia/Lists/README.md

 ## TODO

 - User logins and session.
 Modify logic so that users only see their own account information.
 - Daily jobs scanning for upcoming birthdays and events.
+This should be done on the backend.
 - Allow users to add reminders (ex. payment reminders)
 - Show users a calendar of upcoming events.
-- Text users the meeting reminder.
-- Ensure that all fields are propagating edits correctly.
+- Ensure that all fields are propagating edits correctly (birthdays/settings).
-- Make sure settings is still working correctly (esp after the refactors)
+- Instead of waiting for the user to go to the birthdays list, route them to the list so that the patch is immediate.
+After creating a meeting, route the user to the meetings list.
 - Make the app more responsive, adding animations.
 - Show a list of upcoming events on the home page (four widgets, so four sections).
 - Add accessibility, don't have two modals open at the same time.